inksword/loopback-connector-contentful/README.md

 # loopback-connector-contentful
 The module is still under development, and not fully tested.
 I am going to use it with a project by Jan 2017, and still doing experiments with it currently.

-## 0.0.8 & 0.0.9 Release Notes

-* move all contentful specific options directly under `options: {...}` to `options: { contentful: {...} }`, such as spaceId and locale etc.
-* contentful model name can be different from loopback model name now.
-* model display field and description can also be updated now.

 ## NodeJS Version

 Developed under NodeJS 6.9.1 with ES6.
 Will have a compatability test for some older versions, which show obvious compatable possibilties from [http://node.green/](http://node.green/).
 Here is a list of ES6 features used in the module: